The HCS Collaboratory

-(listed below) that work with the NIH to produce, document, and disseminate standards, and to create durable infrastructure that facilitates multicenter studies and reuse of data.
+(listed below) work with the NIH to produce, document, and disseminate standards, and to create durable infrastructure that facilitates multicenter studies and reuse of data.

 DUKE CLINICAL RESEARCH INSTITUTE

 As the world’s largest academic clinical research organization, the Duke Clinical Research Institute (DCRI) combines the clinical expertise and academic leadership of a premier teaching hospital with the full-service operational capabilities of a major contract research organization.
-With more than 990 faculty and staff members, the DCRI is capable of conducting any clinical research project, from the smallest pilot study to truly global megatrials, medical device trials to outcomes and quality of life analyses.
+With more than 990 faculty and staff members, the DCRI is capable of conducting any clinical research project, from the smallest pilot study to truly global megatrials, as well as medical device trials to outcomes and quality of life analyses.
 Our experience stretches from phase I to phase IV and beyond, encompassing post approval analyses and health economics.

 CENTER FOR MEDICAL TECHNOLOGY POLICY

 The Center for Medical Technology Policy (CMTP) was established as an independent non-profit 501(c)(3) organization in January 2008 in order to improve the quality, relevance, and efficiency of health care research.
 We focus on the design and implementation of comparative effectiveness research to produce information that helps patients, clinicians, and payers make informed treatment and policy decisions.
 CMTP was established to provide a forum in which these decision-makers could play a meaningful and sustained role in all aspects of health care research, in hopes of generating better information about the comparative benefits, risks, and costs of health interventions.